mad-lab-fau/BioMAC-Sim-Toolbox/paper.md

 On the other hand, we can use so-called reconstructive simulations to estimate variables that cannot or were not measured directly by minimizing a data tracking error [@dorschky:2019a;@nitschke:2023;@nitschke:2024].
 Such wide-spread measurements and their biomechanical analysis are vital to be able to reach this understanding of human movement.

-Here, we present `Biomech-Sim-Toolbox`, a MATLAB toolbox that can be used to create simulations of human movement and analyse human movements.
+Here, we present `BioMAC-Sim-Toolbox`, a MATLAB toolbox that can be used to create simulations of human movement and analyse human movements.
 The main functionality of the toolbox is that it solves trajectory optimization problems, or optimal control problems, for human musculoskeletal dynamics models.
 These dynamics models combine multibody dynamics to model the movements of the skeleton with muscle dynamics models to model the dynamics of muscular contraction and activation.
 In the trajectory optimization problem, the muscle stimulations are found that minimize an objective.
 This objective generally includes terms to minimize muscular effort and to minimize a tracking error